ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 Measurement:
 : A single value (e.g., a count) being reported by a client.
    Multiple measurements may be grouped into a single protocol input.

+Minimum batch duration:
+: The minimum batch duration permitted for a PPM task, i.e., the minimum time difference between the oldest and newest report in a batch.

+Minimum batch size:
+: The minimum number of reports in a batch.

 Leader:
 : A distinguished aggregator that coordinates input validation and data